A helicopter crash left a Siemens executive, his family and their pilot dead. Here’s what we know

 The helicopter, a Bell 206L-4 LongRanger IV, was built in 2004 and held an airworthiness certificate issued in 2016 that was valid through 2029, according to Federal Aviation Administration records.

 The investigation into the cause of the crash will pore over documentation on all the work that was done on the aircraft.
-That would include the company’s compliance with two recent Federal Aviation Administration issued airworthiness directives.
+That would include the company’s compliance with two recent FAA-issued airworthiness directives.

 One directive from May 2023, required the testing and possible replacement of tail rotor drive shafts on eight different Bell 206L models, including the 206L-4.
 That directive was prompted by an incident in which a Bell 206L helicopter experienced the loss of a tail-rotor drive due to a joint failure.